The initial diagnosis

 You might have friends living with HIV who could be a good source of support.

-Following your initial diagnosis, you will be offered another opportunity to see an HIV specialist in the next few days.
+Following your initial diagnosis, you will be offered an opportunity to see an HIV specialist.
 You may find you have more questions or want more information over time.
 Start making a list of any questions you think of in the next few weeks.

 If you’re feeling overwhelmed, this website is a good place to start browsing.
 It’s packed full of useful information and resources.
 You can also call us on 0800 802 437 at any time to chat to a support person, or book an appointment to speak to one of our counsellors in person.